-Directors Calvin Thomas and Yonah Lewis discuss collaborating, using in-depth research to make fiction, and why they keep writing films about women.
+In this interview, directors Calvin Thomas and Yonah Lewis discuss their film White Lie, collaborating, using in-depth research to make fiction, and why they keep writing films about women.
 Read our TIFF review of White Lie.

 From its first shot, White Lie plunges the viewer into moral turmoil.
 Seen through the bathroom doorway, Katie (Kacey Rohl) stands shaving her already bald head down to the scalp.
 One’s instinctive sympathy over what a woman’s bald scalp might infer — cancer, chemotherapy — is challenged by the scene’s very length, forcing the creeping realisation that Katie is up to something far more sinister.

 Filmmaking team Yonah Lewis and Calvin Thomas exploit the duplicitous gap between what we see and what we believe throughout their film White Lie.
 As Katie shows up to college, poses with a “Fight For Katie” campaign poster, and attends a dance class where she’s clearly the star pupil, Lewis and Thomas shoot Katie from a distance with a limber camera that pans left and right to follow her movements.
 The eyes of every pupil are on her, this brave student fighting cancer.
 But Katie is faking her illness, scamming everyone around her for money, status, and affection.